 With a rich history stretching back to the 19th century, there have been plenty of moments to savour through the years and clubs will be eager to dabble in the 'Magic of the Cup'.

-However, with one-off knockout games there is always a chance of a 'giant killing'.
+With one-off knockout games there is always, however, a chance of a 'giant killing'.

 With the 2018-19 edition under way, Goal brings you everything you need to know about this season's FA Cup.

 When did the FA Cup start & when is the final?

 The first round proper of this season's FA Cup began on Friday November 9, 2018 with 48 clubs from League One and League Two entering at that stage.